ExxML/HabitKicker/README.md

    - The calibration process takes a few seconds to establish your proper posture
    - After calibration, the application will alert you when you slouch
    - You can recalibrate at any time by pressing 'c'
-   - The default slouch detection threshold is 15% - you can adjust this with '+' and '-' keys
+   - The default slouch detection threshold is 15%
-   - A lower threshold makes detection more sensitive, a higher threshold makes it less sensitive
    - The slouch detection works by analyzing upper body posture (shoulders, neck, and head position)

+5. Screen Outline Alerts:
+   - When a habit is detected consistently for 3+ seconds, a yellow outline appears around your screen
+   - Detection messages are displayed in the top-left corner of the screen
+   - The outline disappears after no habits are detected for 3 seconds
+   - You can continue using your computer normally while the outline is displayed
+   - The outline is semi-transparent and designed to be noticeable but not obtrusive

 ## How Slouch Detection Works